mikeemorales/The_Aquascape/README.md

  #### THINGS THAT HAVE NOT BEEN IMPLEMENTED
 * Beginner's guide sub pages: Only the "Aquarium Size" subpage button has a working subpage.
 The rest only have descriptions of what the subpages contain.
 Content will be added later
 * SignUp/SignIn Submit's do not have an active requirement alert when trying to submit.
+* Log In's and Sign Up's are currently available for aesthetic purpose.
+Database and internal framework has not been implemented at this point.
+* Forum page is currently available for aesthetic purpose.
+Database and internal framework has not been implemented at this point.
+* Forms are currently available for aesthetic purpose.
+Databse and internal framework for submitting has not been implemented at this point.

 #### SOCIAL MEDIA
 * The only social media linked to this website is an instagram page (which is fully functional and running).
 This link is located in the footer.
+No other social icons (fb,linkedin,email) are needed for this website.

  ## Deployment